 In an allergy emergency, seconds count.
 Every child with prescribed epinephrine should have an emergency plan.
 Make one with your child’s doctor and the school nurse.
 It should have your child’s photo, specific allergy warning signs and symptoms, and treatment instructions.
 Put copies in your child’s classroom, the office, and the cafeteria.

 Supply the School With Medication

 Epinephrine should be with your child at school -- not locked up or refrigerated.
 It should be passed between staff wherever she goes unless she’s old enough to carry it.
 Explain doctor instructions, which may include injecting at the first signs of anaphylaxis.
+Caution that they should not wait, even if it is unclear that the symptoms are allergy related.
 Your doctor may suggest that your child carry two doses.
 Check expiration dates often.

 Talk to Your Child About Allergies

 Go over your child’s triggers with her.
 For food allergies, tell her not to share food, utensils, or containers, and to wash her hands before and after eating.
 For insect sting allergies, teach her to wear long sleeves, pants, and shoes outside and eat inside when she can.
 If outside, use a straw.
 Then she can’t swallow a bee if it is in her drink.

 Children and school staff (even substitute teachers and lunch monitors) should know to watch for these warning signs: